MontyTRC89/Tomb-Editor/TombLib/TombLib/Catalogs/TEN Node Catalogs/Readme.md

 ### Format

-Lua node scripts should follow this convention: several metadata signatures should be followed by actual function body which should start with conventional **LevelFuncs.** prefix.
+Lua node scripts should follow this convention: several metadata signatures should be followed by actual function body which should start with conventional **LevelFuncs.Engine.Node.** prefix.
 Amount of argument metadata signatures should be the same as actual function arguments, and should be listed in the same order.

 ### Metadata signature reference